jurisdiction

 Spain does not have a corporate wealth tax.

-Dividends are subject to Spanish Corporate Income Tax at the normal rate (25%) except in the following cases:
+Dividends are subject to Spanish Corporate Income Tax at the general rate (25%) except in the following cases:

 Capital gains derived from the sale of fixed assets by Spanish companies are subject to Corporate Income Tax at the standard rate of 25%.

-Capital gains derived from the sale of qualifying shares (i.e., 5% of subsidiary’s stake at the latest) that have been held for at least one year, are exempt from Spanish Corporate Income Tax; 5% of such gain must be added back to the parent company’s taxable results.
-Therefore, the effective tax rate on such gain is 1.25%
+Capital gains derived from the sale of qualifying shares (i.e., 5% of subsidiary’s stake at the latest) that have been held for at least one year, are exempt from Spanish Corporate Income Tax if, among other requirements, the subsidiary is not considered as a passive entity; 5% of such gain must be added back to the parent company’s taxable results.
+Therefore, the effective tax rate on such gain is 1.25%.

 Net financial expenses are generally deductible for Spanish Corporate Income Tax purposes up to a limit of 30% of the adjusted EBITDA.